 Anxiety and Our Lives

 The Diagnostic and Statistical Manual of Mental Disorders Fifth Edition known to those of us in the field as the DSM-5, basically the bible of mental health, classifies Anxiety Disorders with ten subcategories.
 The most basic subcategory of the Anxiety Disorders is Generalized Anxiety Disorder.
 Some of the criteria includes: “excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least six months, about a number of events or activities and the individual finds it difficult to control the worry” (DSM-5).
 Also listed are physical symptoms such as, restlessness, being easily fatigued, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance.
-There are three additional criteria listed to be met in order to qualify as an official diagnosis.
+There are three additional criteria listed to be met in order to qualify as an official diagnosis which can lead to the prescription of THC you can ingest using the Delta-8 THC vape cartridge.

 As you can see, most of us at one time or another have experienced these symptoms.
 We are all equipped with anxiety.
 If this feeling was not present in us we would not have survived as the human race.
-The problem is that we don’t need the same type of anxiety today that the cavemen did to survive but unfortunately there are those that are more sensitive or predisposed and anxiety can become debilitating.
+The problem is that we don’t need the same type of anxiety today that the cavemen did to survive but unfortunately there are those that are more sensitive or predisposed and anxiety can become debilitating, please visit this website Washtingtonian.com to find a natural treatment to fight against the symptoms.

 One of my first experiences as a mental health therapist introduced me to such anxiety.
 An older gentleman came to the office in crisis so they called me, the intern at the time.
 I brought him back to my office and offered him a seat but all he could do was pace back and forth in my tiny office.
 At first sight he was a tall and intimidating man.
 He was irritable and he was panicking.
 I had no idea that what I was witnessing was a panic attack, something I had never seen.
 Being a newbie, I was scared.
 I kept it together and was able to help him calm down.
 Once calm his demeanor was completely different.
 I began working with him on a regular basis and in the end he was my favorite client while working as an intern and he became one of the most influential clients in my career.

-Working with this man led me to discover and explore not only my own anxiety but continue to develop my skills in the area of anxiety disorders in order to help others.
+Working with this man led me to discover and explore not only my own anxiety but continue to develop my skills in the area of anxiety disorders in order to help others, I started to learn more about the benefit of using products from companies like Cannabis Ninja, which are very beneficial for people who suffer from anxiety.
 Outside of working with children and families, working with anxiety disorders became my specialty.

 Related article: “THE LAW OF ATTRACTION: WHAT IS IT?”